-In this tip I discuss embedding a cost conscious culture where you have a number of comparable operating units.
+In this tip, I discuss embedding a cost-conscious culture where you have several comparable operating units.

-Where you have the multiple operating units, you have the opportunity to compare their cost profiles, identify best practice, build relationships between key staff and embed best practice across the organisation.
+Where you have multiple operating units, you have the opportunity to compare their cost profiles, identify best practices, build relationships between key staff and embed best practices across the organization.